tmn/blogposts/fusetools-start.md

 </App>
 ```

-### Multiple JavaScript modules
+### Multiple JavaScript files/modules

-Writing your whole app in one huge JavaScript module might not be the greatest idea.
-One thing you might wanna do is to split it into different modules, and include them in other JavaScript files:
+One thing you might wanna do is to split the JavaScript into different modules.
+Because, you simply don't want to write your whole app in one huge JavaScript file!
+Requiring other modules is easy:

 ```xml
 <App>